smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 @end
 ```

 If the `opaque` flag is set to NO the view will be called transparent.
 It should allow views or view parts from the underlying view controller to stay visible while the overlay controller is presenting.
 The opaque mode is view type related and allows .
-With this flag
+With this flag:
-- the app developer has full control to decide on what to show and how to show
+- the app developer has full control to decide on what to show and how to show it.
-- the complexity is scalable per app developer choice (no overlay view -> no screen changes)
+- the complexity is scalable per the app developers choice (no overlay view -> no screen changes)

 #### Example: Top view controller's view hierarchy